Low Estrogen Levels in Menopause

 Changes in estrogen levels

-Women’s estrogen levels fall during perimenopause.
-Perimenopause is a period of time
+A person’s estrogen levels fall during perimenopause.
+Perimenopause is a period of

-when a woman’s hormones start to change and cause symptoms, before her menstrual period
+time when a person’s hormones start to change and cause symptoms, before their menstrual

 for 12 months.